The 12 Best Weighted Blankets for Anxiety—and Why You Might Want to Buy One

 "Within just a few minutes of draping this beautiful blanket over myself, I was feeling more relaxed than I had in months.
 Anxiety is awful, and sometimes you even have anxiety when you don't realize it, so you don't relax as much as you think you are.
 But this blanket...
 This blanket is like a warm hug all over.
 I have suggested this blanket to every person I know.
 Get it for your own mental wellbeing," said a reviewer.

-You’ll see proven results with this weighted blanket, according to shopper reviews.
-Swaddle yourself in this luxuriously soft throw, boasting diamond quilt stitching on one side and sensory minky dots on the other.
-Bonus: Even the largest, heaviest weighted blanket from this brand are priced under $100, so this option is a total bargain.
+You'll see proven results with this weighted blanket, according to shopper reviews.
+Swaddle yourself in this luxurious throw, boasting faux fur on one side and soft sherpa on the other.
+Bonus: Even the largest, heaviest weighted blanket from this brand is priced under $100, so this option is a total bargain.
+And when you're not wrapped up in this blanket, it looks great draped on the back of your couch, thanks to the trendy faux fur fabric.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter